-For more of the tradtitional chili texture - 30 minutes before serving, remove bay leafs and throw away.
+- For a traditional chili texture: 30 minutes before serving, remove bay leaves and throw away.
 Take 1 1/2 cups of soup and puree smooth in a blender.
 Add back into chili and stir to combine.
 You can also do this with an immersion blender if you have one.

 Serve with sour cream and cheese!
 Enjoy!